Activists call for EU ban on fossil fuel advertising

 Shell said the company is investing billions of dollars in “lower-carbon energy.
 To help alter the mix of energy Shell sells, we need to grow these new businesses rapidly.
 That means letting our customers know through advertising or social media what lower-carbon solutions we offer now or are developing, so they can switch when the time is right for them.”

 Police moved in to break up the demonstration, boarding the Beluga II and detaining activists.
 More were detained at the oil tank.
-Greenpeace said 17 activists were arrested.
-Rotterdam police could not immediately confirm the number of arrests.
+In total, 22 activists were arrested and a further 32 issued with fines, police said.

 Shell said it respects the right to peaceful protest, “if it is done safely.
 That is not the case now.
 The demonstrators are illegally on our property, where strict safety protocols apply,” the company said.